Image: Shutterstock

 - Some toddlers may display discomfort and urge to change nappies frequently.
 These are all signs and symptoms that they are ready to be trained for potty.

-Toddlers undergo different physical, emotional, and social changes between 25 and 27 months.
-You may find them walking fast, climbing down the stairs, being influenced by others’ food, and naming different objects.
-At this age, they will also own favorite toys, show empathy, and respond to humor.
-They may start communicating better and ask you to change their diapers or indicate if they are hurt.
+Toddlerhood is a period of several physical, emotional, and social changes.
+Some 25 to 27-month-old milestones that your toddler may exhibit at this age include walking fast, climbing stairs, being influenced by others’ food, and naming different objects.
+They will also own their favorite toys, show empathy, and respond to humor.
+As they progress, they will demonstrate enhanced communication skills.
+Moreover, they may display an inclination towards imaginative play and acquire self-help skills.
 Remember that every child achieves these milestones at their own pace.
 So, don’t worry if your toddler has not learned some skills yet.
 They will learn them eventually.
 If you are concerned about something, talk to your doctor.

 Frequently Asked Questions